HritikRC/Minecraft/README.md

 # Minecraft
 All the files for the YouTube 3d Minecraft tutorial are located here!

+NOTE!
+IF YOU WISH TO USE THIS PROGRAM FOR COMMERCIAL USE, YOU MUST ADVERTISE OR CREDIT ME :) <- Rules!

 Hey!
 You can download the latest code from the series from here.
 Download the whole repository as a zip or just as a folder.
 If you download it as a ZIP, you will need to extract it.